In/Spectre: Manga

 A manga adaptation by Chasiba Katase originally began on the Kodansha's Shōnen Magazine R in April 2015.
-In October 2019, Kodansha announced that Shōnen Magazine R would stop its print publication and be a digital-only publication, and with it, they also announced that the manga would be published in Monthly Shōnen Magazine, starting on December 6, 2019, along the digital release on Shōnen Magazine R and on Kodansha app Magazine Pocket.
-Shōnen Magazine R was discontiniued in January 2023.
+In October 2019, Kodansha announced that Shōnen Magazine R would stop its print publication and be a digital-only publication, and with it, they also announced that the manga would be published in Monthly Shōnen Magazine, starting on December 6, 2019, along with the digital release on Shōnen Magazine R and on the Magazine Pocket app.
+Shōnen Magazine R was discontinued in January 2023.
+The manga is published in North America by Kodansha Comics.

 Anime

 An anime television series adaptation of the manga series was announced on January 14, 2019.
 It is produced by Brain's Base and directed by Keiji Gotoh, with Noboru Takagi writing the scripts and Takatoshi Honda designing the characters.
 It aired between January 11 and March 28, 2020, on TV Asahi, MBS, and BS-NTV for 12 episodes.
 Lie and a Chameleon performed the series' opening theme song "Mononoke in the Fiction" (モノノケ・イン・ザ・フィクション), while Mamoru Miyano performed the series' ending theme song "Last Dance".

-Crunchyroll co-produced and streaming the series.
+The anime was co-produced by Crunchyroll, as part of their "Crunchyroll Originals" brand, streaming it on their service.
 Viz Media released the series on home video.

-On November 26, 2020, it was announced that the series will be receiving a second season.
-The staff are set to reprise their roles, with Kentarou Matsumoto replacing Takatoshi Honda as character designer and chief animation director.
+On November 26, 2020, it was announced that the series would receive a second season.
+The staff reprised their roles, with Kentarou Matsumoto replacing Takatoshi Honda as character designer and chief animation director.
 The series was scheduled to air in October 2022, but was later delayed.
-It premiered on January 9, 2023, on Tokyo MX and BS-NTV.
+It aired from January 9 to March 27, 2023, on Tokyo MX and BS-NTV.
 The opening theme song is "Yotogibanashi" (ヨトギバナシ) by KanoeRana, while the ending theme song is "Invincible Love" by Mamoru Miyano.